18F/formservice-iac/README.md

 ### Deploy new cloud infrastructure
 to do

-### Deploy updated images to the existing cloud infrastructure
+### Deploy new images to the existing cloud infrastructure in Forms Service v1.2
+This section describes how to deploy the latest image to Fargate Elastic Container Service (ECS) in Forms Service v1.2.

 1. Update the appropriate image tag in the following file `env/<environment>/hub/formio/tenants/<tenant>/service/terragrunt.hcl`
     ```
     inputs = {